remarcmij/calculator-project-class8/Standarized execute.md

 # Standarized execute()

-In order to enable cross-project unit tests and programmability we need the various project to standardize on the way the calculator functions can be invoked.
+In order to enable cross-project unit tests and programmability we need the various projects to standardize on the way the calculator functions can be invoked.
 This document proposes such a standard.

 ## Stack representation